hcraveiro/Home-Assistant-Solem-Bluetooth-Watering-Controller/README.md

 ## Installation

 This integration can be added as a custom repository in HACS and from there you can install it.
+It has a dependency on [Solem Toolkit](https://github.com/hcraveiro/Home-Assistant-Solem-Toolkit) for executing Solem operations, namely sprinkling X minutes in a specific station, stopping sprinkly, etc.

 When the integration is installed in HACS, you need to add it in Home Assistant: Settings → Devices & Services → Add Integration → Search for Solem Bluetooth Watering Controller.